wp-plugins/implied-cookie-consent/readme.txt

 }`

-= Can I use my own page to display further information about Cookies? =

-Yes.
-This plugin creates a default page for you, but you don't have to use it, and you can delete it.
-You can create your own page wherever you like and update the cookie info bar message within the admin settings to link to the correct page.

 = Does this plugin analyse the cookies my site uses? =

-No. It is up to you to determine which cookies are used on your site and ensure the content on the page is appropriate.
+No. A cookies page with example information is created on installation of the plugin, but it is up to you to determine which cookies are used on your site and ensure the content on the page is appropriate.

+= Do I have to use the cookies page the plugin creates? =

+No, absolutely not.
+Create your own page wherever you like and update the cookie info bar message in the settings to link to the correct page.

 = Does installing this plugin guarantee compliance with the EU Cookie Law? =

-The plugin author can't provide any guarantee that installing this plugin will make your site compliant with the EU Cookie Law.
+No. The plugin author can't provide any guarantee that installing this plugin will make your site compliant with the EU Cookie Law.
 You should verify that the consent model used here is appropriate for your site.

 == Screenshots ==